Dating Notes from Mom

 Shirley GomezSenior Writer

-AUGUST 15, 2025 1:40 PM EDT
+UPDATED AUGUST 19, 2025 7:31 PM EDT

 Michelle Obama isn’t here for timid dating.
 She’s here for experience, self-discovery, and not letting one bad date ruin the whole scene.
 On a recent episode of her IMO with Michelle Obama and Craig Robinson podcast, the 61-year-old former first lady got real with her brother about the modern dating world.

-From the nerves that come with meeting someone new to the fine art of flirting, she shared the same advice she gives her daughters, 27-year-old Malia and 24-year-old Sasha.
 “I just try to get them to stay open to people,” Michelle said.
 “The thing that I did do was date a lot.
 And so when Barack showed up, I had experiences to compare him against.
 I knew a lot of (how) I didn’t like this.
 I didn’t like that.”
 The core of her philosophy is that dating isn’t about instantly finding the one, but about knowing yourself well enough to recognize the right match when it appears.

-Why She’s All for Dating Around
+Why She’s All for Dating A Lot

 For Michelle, dating widely wasn’t about playing games.
 Meeting different personalities, navigating awkward moments, and learning how you want to be treated all helped her figure out what she valued in a partner.
 “We try to sort of educate the girls by sharing our experiences,” she explained.
 “So my whole thing is date.
 Date a lot, and if you run into a bad date or have a bad experience, move on quickly.”